james2doyle/sublime-gemini/README.md

 $SOURCE_CODE     The code that was selected
 ```

-You can view the current snippets that are using in the snippet directory.
+You can view the current snippets that are using in the `snippets` directory.

 ### Usage